-- the contents rank better on search engines (especially Google) and the brand is more visible;
+- Better rankings on search engines (especially Google) and the brand is more visible;

-- conversion rates are increased so the company sells more, spending less;
+- Increased conversion rates so the company sells more, spending less;

-What are the differences between Inbound and Outbound?
+What are the differences between Inbound and Outbound Marketing?

-Outbound Marketing still has its place today, but it is being seen more and more inadequate especially for startups and small businesses.
+Outbound Marketing still has its place today, but it is being seen as more and more inadequate, especially for startups and small businesses.